5 Enchanting Treehouse Rentals in Virginia

 This 400-square-foot treehouse is tucked away in a verdant pine forest, just waiting to be discovered.
 The porch allows for gorgeous river views.

-This one-bedroom treehouse sleeps two guests and wows with a spiral staircase, salvaged barn beams and a gas fireplace, even a marble tile shower.
+This one bedroom treehouse sleeps two guests and wows with a walnut spiral staircase, salvaged barn beams and a gas fireplace, even a marble tile shower.

-Guests enjoy access two kayaks, a canoe and a fire pit.
+Guests at this tranquil treehouse cottage have access to two kayaks, a canoe and a fire pit.
 Natural Chimneys Regional Park is a short drive for hiking.
-Rental rates start at $219/night.

 #3: Trailside Treehouse (Richmond)